 Although you may have more than one, as a rule of thumb, your dominant wood tone will appear in one of your significant finishes like flooring, cabinetry, or windows.
 If you don’t have any wood tones in the space or room you’re designing, your largest piece of wood furniture is likely where you’ll find your dominant wood tone.

-Once you’ve identified your dominant wood tone, look deeper and find the undertones you want to pull out through your design.
-If you have warm undertones in your dominant wood (Most unstained woods – Walnuts, White Oaks, Cherry, and Maple Woods), other warm woods will naturally mix seamlessly with your dominant wood.
+Once you’ve identified your dominant wood tone, look deeper and find the undertones you want to pull out through the rest of your design.
+If you have warm undertones in your dominant wood (most unstained woods – walnuts, white oaks, cherry, and maple woods), other warm woods will naturally mix seamlessly with your dominant wood.